About the Basic Technology Research Programme (TRP)

 In its current activities the TRP is making so-called disruptive innovations a special priority.
 These are technologies with the potential to transform the way space missions are designed and run.
 Examples include, microsystems and nanotechnology and ultra-light materials.
 Success in any one of these projects could contribute to a dramatic reduction in the time and cost involved in space missions – and the mastered technologies would have multiple applications on the ground too.

 In operation since ESA itself started in 1975, the TRP has historically given rise to most of the Agency's advanced technologies.
-Taking near-future missions as examples, that includes everything from to the terrestrial soil moisture sensor aboard the SMOS satellite to the advanced ion engines propelling the Bepi Colombo to the moon.
+Taking near-future missions as examples, that includes everything from to the terrestrial soil moisture sensor aboard the SMOS satellite to the advanced ion engines propelling the Bepi Colombo mission to Mercury.
 The same is true of autonomous control systems aboard the ExoMars rover and the super-accurate rubidium atomic clocks that enable the Galileo satellite navigation system.

 How to participate?